platanus-build-night/build-night-1-FarDust/README.md

 uv --group dev --group test sync

 # Run the application
-anomaly-reaper run
+anomaly-reaper-api --port 8080
 ```

-The API will be available at http://localhost:8000.
+The API will be available at http://localhost:8080.

 ## 🔭 Void Scanner